SahAssar/bolt-postcss/README.md

 ---

 You can then use the breakpoint variables in the imported CSS files, and it will all get neatly combined and minified to styles.pkgd.css.

+##Compatability

+It is compatible with Chrome, FF and MS edge.
+It is not compatible with IE since it uses promises.